-This report has been prepared considering the most relevant guidance published by the Irish Environmental Protection Agency (EPA) and the UK Environment Agency (EA) guidance, specifically as follows:
+Currently there is no specific legislation addressing contaminated land in Ireland and therefore this report has been prepared considering the most relevant guidance published by the Irish Environmental Protection Agency (EPA) and the UK Environment Agency (EA) guidance, specifically as follows:

-- Guidance on the Management of Contaminated Land and Groundwater at EPA Licensed Sites, EPA 2013; - 2.
-Model Procedures for the Management of Land Contamination Contaminated Land Report (CLR 11), UK EA 2004.
+- 1. Guidance on the Management of Contaminated Land and Groundwater at EPA Licensed Sites, EPA 2013; - Model Procedures for the Management of Land Contamination Contaminated Land Report (CLR 11), UK EA 2004.